Best Cafes in Vienna: A Guide to Famous Coffee Houses and Hidden Gems

 If you’re on a specialty coffee journey, then make the markedly easy journey to Alt Wien Kaffee in Wieden, the Fourth District.

-True leaders in the specialty coffee community since 2000, Alt Wien Kaffee respects Viennese coffee house traditions.
+A true leader in the specialty coffee community since 2000, Alt Wien Kaffee respects Viennese coffee house traditions.
 While revealing a new approach through Third Wave Coffee craftsmanship in the cup, in the cafe, and in the community.

 On one hand, as a coffee roaster, Alt Wien sources coffee beans through direct fair-trade relationships with coffee farmers around the world.